wyhitcs/team-letsencrypt/draftv1.md

 ### Developers

-So far, 165 contributors have made contributions to the development of let’s encrypt.
+So far, 165 contributors have made contributions to the development of Let’s Encrypt.
 The core development team consisting of 11 people comes from a public benefit organization [Internet Security Research Group (ISRG)](https://letsencrypt.org/isrg/).
 The whole project is based on ACME protocal proposed by ISRG.
 Unsurprisingly, they made most of the contributions to this project.

 For a newly established project like Let’s Encrypt, these developers more or less have responsibilities for testing, maintaining and github management.
 For example, @[pde](https://github.com/pde) and @[bmw](https://github.com/bmw) are identified as integrators who ensure the quality of the project by communicating with contributors on github.
 They are also responsible for merging pull requests and interacting with contributors, no matter whether the pull requests are accepted or denied.
 We notice that the biggest challenge for Let’s Encrypt is maintaining the quality of the project when massive incoming contributions taking place everyday.
 To solve this, a complete strategy of testing and integration is proposed which will be discussed later.